raspberrypilearning/explore-a-3d-world/en/step_5.md

 --- task ---
 **Test:** Play your project.
 The camera will now follow your character with the camera just behind and above your character and looking down at an angle.

+Adjust the camera settings until you are happy with them.

+**Tip:** You can try settings out in Playmode but you need to exit Playmode and update the settings to keep them.

 What happens if you go off the edge of the plane?
 Don't worry your character will go back to the centre next time you enter Playmode.

 ![The game view with animated character moving through the environment and camera following with birdseye view.](images/birdseye-walkthrough.gif)

 --- /task ---

 --- save ---